Cecily Sidgwick biography - Chapter 11 - 'The Happy Valley' - In Other Days (1915)

 "The artist community at Menwinion had sprung into existence rather suddenly.
 Lamorna Knox could remember when she lived in her current home as a child but then it had been a tumble down row of cottages.
 At that time the only other house besides the fishermen’s cottages had been the little one perched on the cliff and now occupied by John Larch, the landscape painter and his family.
 When the Cloudesleys came, there were about ten new houses set here and there in the valley, some with studios attached and some owning or renting big isolated ones.
 One house had no studio because it had been built by a harmless elderly couple, who did not paint at all and had no business amongst painters.
 The man wrote incomprehensible books on matters such as Solipsism in its Relation to the Absolute Idea and the woman wrote quiet novels, when she was not gardening or housekeeping.
 They were both as blind about pictures as some people are deaf about music, so it seems surprising that a little society of painters should have taken them to their hearts as friends.
 But painters, like gardeners and sailors, are good-natured, simple folk, curiously fastidious and uncertain in their likings one moment and easily pleased the next.
 At Penryn [Newlyn], about three miles from Menwinion, there was a much larger colony and a school of painting that brought students of both sexes into the neighbourhood." (p.94-5)

-Cecily used the name ‘Hendra’ for the ‘Trewoofe’ area of Lamorna, the group of properties at the top of the valley, which included ‘Oakhill’, ‘Trewoofe House’, ‘Trewoofe Orchard’ and ‘Rosemerrin’.
-The latter property, which had recently been built by Benjamin and Belle Leader, featured in the story as ‘The House in the Wood’ and was available for rent, as its owners were said to be away in South Africa for a while.
-Prior to the house’s erection, this wood, which was known as Merlin’s Wood, had been a favourite place for locals to walk in during bluebell or daffodil time and it also contained a most attractive clearing, where one could sit enveloped by silence - "a place of mighty moss-green giant boulders, golden green in sunset lights [in the] evening and guarded by tall thickly serried trees" (p.170).
-Clearly, the fact that the wood and the fogou, which was one of most interesting ancient sites in the locality, now had become private property annoyed some.
+Cecily used the name ‘Hendra’ for the ‘Trewoofe’ area of Lamorna, the group of properties at the top of the valley, which included ‘Oakhill’, ‘Trewoofe House’, ‘Trewoofe Orchard’, ‘Rosemerrin’ and 'Trevelloe House' in Trevelloe Wood, newly built in 1911 by local banker, William Bolitho.
+The latter property featured in the story as ‘The House in the Wood’ and was available for rent, as its owners were said to be away in South Africa for a while.
+Prior to the house’s erection, this wood, which was known locally as Merlin’s Wood, had been a favourite place for locals to walk in during bluebell or daffodil time and it also contained a most attractive clearing, where one could sit enveloped by silence - "a place of mighty moss-green giant boulders, golden green in sunset lights [in the] evening and guarded by tall thickly serried trees" (p.170).
+In particular, the wood had inspired many of Elizabeth Forbes' wooded fancy paintings and her fairy story, King Arthur's Wood.
+Clearly, the fact that both the wood and the Boleigh Fogou in the grounds of 'Rosemerrin' now had become private property annoyed some.

 Cecily calls Alfred and herself in the novel the Orchards (after their home, ‘Trewoofe Orchard’).
 They are present in a number of scenes, but do not feature prominently, as she admits that "they lived a little apart from the community in some ways because they were older and knew nothing about pictures" (p.195).
 However, on one occasion, when there was a discussion about money, the view was expressed that "Money was a convenient tool but not an end in itself, and when it came your way, you were wasting your chances if you did not use it.
 Mr Orchard, who was old and presumably wise enough to know better, took this view with all the resources of a sophistical dialectic, but Mrs Orchard said that he could do so lightly because he had married a miser.
 Her definition of a miser in her present surroundings was one who paid bills when they came in and never overdrew a banking account.
 She was considered rather odd." (p.151)!